stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 Consequently, the ÍST {{spec_id}} specification avoids the unnecessary repetition of information found in the technical contract [IOBWS3.0.yaml](https://github.com/stadlar/IST-FUT-FMTH/blob/master/Deliverables/IOBWS3.0.yaml).
 Instead, the rest of the document focuses on the essential information needed to understand the domestic context of services, schema types and service flows in relation to the NextGenPSD2 framework, and what constitutes the common core required to implement ÍST {{spec_id}}.
 <!-- ScopeEndNoteEnd -->

-# Normative references, definitions and data elements
+# References, definitions and data elements

 !include "Vinnusvæði/Verkþáttur 5/310and313media/terminalogy.md"